Stocks slide on news of Trump's positive Covid-19 test - KRDO

 The unemployment rate fell to 7.9% — down from 8.4% in August, and also lower than Wall Street’s forecast of 8.2%

+Congress may be waiting to see if Trump is re-elected or if Joe Biden defeats him next month before deciding on another stimulus package.
+There is also the possibility that the Senate could shift from Republican control to a Democratic majority.
+That may be jeopardizing stimulus talks too.

+But Patrick Leary, chief market strategist with Incapital, said that now is not the time for partisan politics.
+He argues that the market could have at least a 5% pullback if the White House and Capitol Hill don’t reach a new agreement on more financial aid soon.

-Wall Street will be watching health care stocks closely Friday as the need for a coronavirus vaccine becomes even more pressing.
-Shares of Pfizer, GlaxoSmithKline, AstraZeneca, Novavax and Moderna were all slightly higher in early trading.
+Wall Street was watching health care stocks closely Friday too, as the need for a coronavirus vaccine becomes even more pressing.
+Shares of Pfizer, GlaxoSmithKline, AstraZeneca, Novavax and Moderna were mixed.

+Oil prices also sank nearly 3% Friday, while the yield on the benchmark 10-year US Treasury bond was relatively flat.
+But gold prices dipped a bit too.

+Gold often rallies when investors are nervous, so the fact that it didn’t spike Friday may be a sign that investors are taking the news about Trump’s health as well as the jobs report in stride.

 Comments